0049 941 / 56 76 460

 The sunny island has always been considered a blooming landscape.
 It is in spring that Italy’s southernmost part displays one of its most beautiful faces, when countless almond trees turn the island into a sea of blossoms.
 Attractions include not only masterpieces of architecture, but also tranquil fishing villages and solitary nature reserves.

-Charming lemon groves are found all over the island, but above all on the fertile lava soil at the foot of majestic Mount Etna, Sicily's landmark and Europe's largest volcano.
-With its almost 60,000 ha Mount Etna Regional Park is one of Italy's largest nature parks.
-A guided tour of the volcano surely counts among the most exciting experiences of holidays on the island of Sicily.
+Charming lemon groves are to found all over the island, but above all on the fertile lava soil at the foot of majestic Mount Etna, Sicily's landmark and Europe's largest volcano.
+With its almost 60,000 ha, Mount Etna Regional Park is one of Italy's largest nature parks.
+Taking part in a guided tour of the volcano is sure to be an exciting experience and a lasting memory of your holidays on the island of Sicily.

 Not only fascinating Mediterranean maquis and gorgeous dune landscapes are found in the southeast, south of Taormina, but also some of Sicily’s most beautiful sandy beaches.
 Wide and gently sloping and stretching for kilometers on end, they are a paradise for water bugs of all ages, e.g. the beach of San Lorenzo/Marzamemi or the beaches around Capo Passero, the southernmost tip of Sicily.